pmeeny/CI-MS4-LoveRugby/README.md

 <br><code>os.environ.setdefault("DATABASE_URL", TO BE ADDED BY USER)</code>
 7. Some values for the environment variables above are described in different sections of this readme
 8. Install the relevant packages as per the requirements.txt file
-9. In the settings.py ensure the connection is set to either the Heroku postgres database or the local dqllite database
+9. In the settings.py ensure the connection is set to either the Heroku postgres database or the local sqllite database
 10. Ensure debug is set to true in the settings.py file for local development
 11. Add localhost/127.0.0.1 to the ALLOWED_HOSTS variable in settings.py
 12. Run "python3 manage.py showmigrations" to check the status of the migrations